-How to become an Emperor of Sleep
+How to Become an Emperor of Sleep (a Bedroom Guide)

 Millions of Americans struggle with insomnia, but that doesn’t have to be you!
 Unleash your inner Morpheus, king of dreams, by making your bedroom a palace for sleep.